leal32b/fictum/README.md

 # Fictum
-Fictum is a fake data generator designed to aid (in a simple and dynamic way) in testing.
+Fictum is a fake data generator designed to aid (in a simple and dynamic way) testing.

 ## Installation
 > npm install fictum